einsteinkibet/project/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 #### You can reach me on :
-- Email: chepfaith18@gmail.com
+- Email: einsteinkibet0110@gmail.com
-- Mattermost: @chepkoech.faith
-- Linkedin: @faith-chepkoech
+- Linkedin: @einstteinkibet

 ## License

 This project is licensed under the [MIT License](LICENSE).

-# project
 # project